droglenc/NCMTH107/resources/FAQ/FAQs/videos.md

 ----

 Many of the class modules have links to YouTube or Vimeo videos as part of the class preparation materials.
-Some students have reported some issues with watching these videos.
-Below are some hints that have helped others in the past.
+Some students have reported issues with watching these videos.
+Below are some hints that have helped with these issues.
 Please [let me know](mailto:derek@derekogle.com) if these solutions don't work for you or if you have found other solutions.

 ## Vimeo Videos
 The Vimeo videos are produced by me and will require you to use the password of "**NCStats**" (note capitalization and don't use the quotes) to view.
 These vidoes may also have PowerPoint or other icons following the link to the video.
-These icons links to materials that were used in the video.
-You may find it useful to see or print these materials (for taking notes on) as you watch the video.
+These link to materials used in the video that you may find useful to see or print (for taking notes on) as you watch the video.

 Here is a sample: